-- Individually producing a media product of choice based on the Unit 3 Production Design Plan. - Analysing how ideologies are represented, challenged and/or supported in different media texts - Investigating the notion of media influence through research and communication theories applied to media products and audience - Personal research and study including news, textbook, films and online. - School Assessed Coursework - End of year external examination for a variety of further study and occupation applications.
+- Individually producing a media product of choice based on the Unit 3 Production Design Plan. - Analysing how ideologies are represented, challenged and/or supported in different media texts - Investigating the notion of media influence through research and communication theories applied to media products and audience - Personal research and study including news, textbook, films and online. - School Assessed Coursework - End of year external examination

 Personal skills: Media helps students develop the ability to be more critically aware of the media and to consider the source and intent of media senders and products.
 Students learn and develop an ongoing range of practical, artistic and theoretical skills.
-It also encourages further appreciation of media texts as art, communication and representations of reality.
+It also encourages further appreciation of media texts such as art, communication and representations of reality.

 Career Pathways: Completion of VCE Media can be the gateway to a huge range of careers and further education options.
 It is an excellent pre-requisite for many related tertiary courses and career opportunities.
-The personal major media product produced during the year is an important folio piece to accompany applications
+The personal major media product produced during the year is an important folio piece to accompany applications for a variety of further study and occupation applications.